ayush-2810/Python-built-in-functions/README.md

 bisect_right(l,a) : This function returns the index of element greater than a in list l.

 bisect_left(l,a) : This function returns the index of element smaller than a in list l.

+bisect_right(l,a)-1 : This function returns the index of element smaller than or equal to a in list l.